NirmithDev/MOVIE-SEARCH-UP/README.md

 - DO NOT COPY THE ALGO INSTEAD USE IT FOR REFERENCE IF YOU DID THEN UHHHH THE CAT 🐈 GET'S IT 🥫 NO PETS

 I am just messing with ya the cat won't let me live if I said no to it but anyway give credit and stay groovy!!!!

+# Update functionality

+- added a profile page will add login and registration capability soon
+- what it can do is store users input history and also store viewer's history you can add the follow button and subscribe or add movie to watchlist button but I will not be doing that here